yoavshah/DataObfuscator/README.md

   ## Capabilities

-  This library can:

   * Generate random number (any type and any size) at compile time

   * Generate custom encryptions

   * Encrypt a value of any data type and decrypt it at runtime with a custom encryption and decryption routine

   * Obfuscate access to structures fields

   * Obfuscate strings, also automating the string encryption and decryption when using wide strings

   * Obfuscate arrays of any data types

  ## Images
  This is an example of obfuscating a value, as you can see in the disassembler the value 0x12345678 is being encrypted to 0xBB9D7759 at compile time, then using the key 0xA9A92121 it is being decrypted at runtime